 I wanted to share with you the key reason why we made this decision.

 More Opportunities for You

 Our research shows that the size of the market for jobs priced less than $100 USD is over $250M annually—that’s a lot of work that’s getting done somewhere.
 We don’t want you to miss out on any of these opportunities.

 Additionally, when surveyed, 30% of our clients say that from time to time they have small jobs budgeted less than $100 that they don’t post on Voices because of our minimum.
 We want to help those clients find great talent, regardless of the size and scope of their job.

 We’d like you to have the opportunity to build relationships with clients who have smaller jobs—as well as the chance to deepen your relationships with clients we already have by being able to meet all their needs with this change.

 If you’d like to, you can now create project listings starting under $100.
 Why?
 Because we know that clients often have small, short projects, particularly for non-broadcast voice over.
 As a result, you’re now able to set lower prices where it makes sense to, in order to meet the needs of clients who are budget conscious but still have meaningful work to be done.

 We’ve already seen many of you editing your existing projects to offer some of your services at attractive entry price points.
 This will open your business up to global opportunities.

-Over the last few days, we’ve received questions along these themes:
+I wanted to address the questions we’ve received along these themes:

-No. The new budget range is only for non-broadcast jobs.
-Near the end of September, you may see jobs with a budget range of $5 to $249 or a fixed budget under $100, but it’s always up to you to provide an appropriate quote for the work that’s being requested.
-Currently, a client may post a job in the $100 to $249 range but still choose to hire from among the higher quotes.
+While you may see some posted jobs with a fixed budget under $100, it’s always up to you to provide an appropriate quote for the work that’s being requested.

 Reflecting on our research, time and time again the criteria that clients use to make a hiring decision is first and foremost the quality of the voice.